Multi-store, Marketing tools, mobile friendly Admin

-Right off the bat let me say I am impressed with AmeriCommerce.
+Right off the bat let me say I am impressed with AmeriCommerce in 2015 and this Americommerce Review will be pretty glowing.
 It looks like programmers created it (it’s pretty ugly), but it runs like programmers created it, fast and feature rich.
 I didn’t know what to expect from AmeriCommerce when I first started developing around them; so I have made this review more detailed than usual because I had to discover most things the hard way.

 I should also apologize for the delay getting this review out but I don’t like to start these reviews until I have worked with a cart for several months, otherwise this is just another truckload of affiliate bollocks.